cou929/stability-sdk-ruby/README.md

         --guidance_prompt=VAL        Prompt to use for guidance, defaults to `YOUR_PROMPT_TEXT` argument (above) if not specified.
-        --guidance_models=VAL        Models to use for guidance. default nil -t, --artifact_types=VAL         filter artifacts by type (ARTIFACT_IMAGE, ARTIFACT_TEXT, ARTIFACT_CLASSIFICATIONS, etc) -v, --verbose
+        --guidance_models=VAL        Models to use for guidance. default nil -t, --artifact_types=VAL         filter artifacts by type (ARTIFACT_IMAGE, ARTIFACT_TEXT, ARTIFACT_CLASSIFICATIONS, etc) --prompt_weight=VAL          Weight of the prompt.
+Currently multi-prompting is not supported yet. default 1" -v, --verbose
 ```